mackenziekbrooks/dci102-f18-humanities-data/Unit 3/unit3_assignments.md

 ### Project visualization
 For this unit, your visualization should feature some kind of map.
 You can use a modern or historical map.
-Your map can be created from data, or you can add a data layer to the map.
+Your map can be created from existing data, or you can create a data layer to the map.
 Your data must contain some kind of spatial element.

 Specs:
 * Due Thursday 12/8 by 2:30pm.